By Lindsey Naylor, a Data Science student

 I noticed my analyses lacking, I was reverting to surface-level interpretations and lackluster visualizations.
 The scales had shifted so heavily towards the school side of my work/life balance that every pursuit was achieving less than optimal results.
 At that point, I decided to communicate my concerns directly with my Practicum community manager.
 We negotiated a period of academic leave, which was a huge relief, and I was added to a later cohort that was set to launch after my degree conferral date.
 This was the break I needed to succeed with my university studies — and to graduate with honors as Summa Cum Laude to boot!

-During my learning journey with Practicum by Yandex, I gained many new insights.
+During my learning journey with Practicum, I gained many new insights.
 Here, I’d like to share the most important ones with those of you looking to break into tech.

 1. Don’t stretch yourself too thin.